 Last day for textbook refunds with receipt (Newark):

 Commuters may purchase a gray or red permit during the summer.
 Students living in residence halls may only purchase a gray permit.
-Students who have value left on a red permit and wish to upgrade to gray during the summer, should visit Parking Services and bring their current permit.
+Students who have value left on a red permit and wish to upgrade to gray during the summer, should visit Parking Services.
 Upgrades cannot be done online.
 It is more cost effective to either go online or visit Parking Services beginning in June for a summer permit as the prices drop the 1st of each month.

 You should begin this placement process at least a week (preferably longer) prior to your course registration meeting or deadlines.
 Most questions about the exam procedure and your math placement goal (determined by your major) can be found at the above URL.

 Please take this placement process seriously!
 Read the web sites carefully and follow the directions.
 The results of the placement assessment(s) will have serious constraints on your math course enrollment.